Do you want to be able to easily make money from your WordPress website by using Stripe to collect payments?

 In our form, we’ll let users choose between 2 payment options: Once or Monthly.

 Next, go back to the Stripe settings under Payments » Stripe.
 We’ve already followed the steps in the previous section to set up the basic settings.
-So now we need to set up logic for our recurring payment methods options.
+So now we need to set up the logic for our recurring payment methods options.

 First, we’ll set up the monthly recurring payment option.
 Set the Recurring Period to Monthly.